learn-academy-2023-bravo/week-1-assessment-DeeMo44/interview-questions.md

 There is a driver and a navigator.
 The driver has their hands on the keyboard recieveing the info from the navigator on what to type.
 The navigator instructs the driver on what they should type.

 Researched answer:
-Pair programming is a software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
+Pair programming is a development technique with 2 people that support the goal.
+The driver writes the code and recieves instruction from the navigator.

 ## Looking Ahead: Terms for Next Week